tomtx/torch-cpu-gpu-inspector/README.md

 # Torch Inspector
-> A tool inspecting torch installation via basic CPU/GPU computations.
+> A Lua tool for checking Torch installations & inspecting Torch functionalities on available CPU/GPU devices via basic mathematical operations.
+Such operations are represented with a Torch tensors.
+Then, such tensors are run across a set of available CPU/GPU devices.

 ## Instructions
 Run the *inspector.lua* script with the following command.